thelaumix/lux-web-system/README.md

 - `directories` *: Object*
   - `config` *: string* <br>Root-relative path of the folder the config files will be stored in.
 Has to end with **/**
   - `workspace` *: string* <br>Root-relative path of the folder the endpoint and frontend folders will be placed.
 Has to end with **/**
-- `sql` *: Object* - Defaults to `false`, meaning no SQL manager will be loaded.
+- `sql` *: Object* - Defaults to `false`, meaning no SQL manager will be loaded and `Query` will not be working.
 Once an object is submitted, it will overwrite the defaults
+  - `connectionLimit` *:number* .
+Defazkts to `60`<br>The maximum number of connections managed by the connection pool
   - `host` *: string* - Defaults to `localhost`<br>SQL server host
   - `user` *: string* - Defaults to `root`<br>SQL username
   - `password` *: string* - Defaults to `root`<br>SQL user password